 Need Coverage For Only A Few Months?

 Although these types of plans do not cover pre-existing conditions, they are a great fit for individuals and families that only need benefits for less than 12 months.
 However, they do NOT include "essential health benefits," a signature requirement of the Affordable Care Act.
+Also, prescription drug benefits are generally much less robust when compared to Marketplace plans.

 Dental Plans In Ohio